yPhil-gh/Emulsion/README.md

 Emulsion:
 - Unifies all *your* emulators in a single interface
+- Allows you to have your games stored in multiple locations / drives
 - Lets you *precisely* select game cover art from multiple backends

 These features set it apart from solutions that: